Does Object Binding Naturally Emerge in Large Pretrained Vision Transformers?: Introduction

 Humans naturally parse scenes into coherent objects~\cite{scholl2001objects} (e.g., grouping features such as rounded shape, smooth surface, and muted color into \textit{the mug}) and further ground their identities in context (e.g., recognizing \textit{my coffee mug on the desk} rather than just \textit{a mug}).
 This is assumed to be made possible by what cognitive scientists call \textit{object binding}~\cite{treisman1996binding}, the brain’s ability to group an object’s low‑level features (color, shape, motion, etc.) into a unified representation.
 This in turn enables objects to be stored efficiently and compositionally in memory and used as high‑level symbols for reasoning.
 The binding problem is a genuine computational challenge, as evidenced by humans’ limited competence in conjunction-search tasks~\cite{treisman1982illusory} and clinical dissociations such as Balint’s syndrome, where feature perception remains intact but binding breaks down~\cite{robertson1997interaction}.
 If AI systems could replicate the human ability for object binding, that may help them ground symbols for perception and exploiting compositionality~\cite{greff2020binding}.
 The key question is: do current AI systems solve the binding problem?

 Object binding has received little attention in mainstream AI research.
 Cognition‑inspired models~\cite{linsley2018learning, salehi2024modeling} build in human-like object‑based attention.
-By contrast, mainstream vision models are assumed to implicitly learn to handle multiple objects from the training set, yet empirical studies show they often "attend" only to the most salient regions and overlook the rest~\cite{khajuria2024structured}.
-ViTs compute attention scores from feature‑level similarities, which in principle should help with object binding.
-But experiments show that self-attention behaves more like a similarity-based grouping mechanism than selective attention, which groups image patches by low-level feature similarity (e.g. color or texture), rather than isolating distinct objects~\cite{mehrani2023self}.
+By contrast, mainstream vision models are assumed to implicitly learn to handle multiple objects from training data, yet empirical studies show they often "attend" only to the most salient regions and overlook the rest~\cite{khajuria2024structured}.
+While ViT attention scores can capture global image structure and salient regions (often corresponding to target objects)~\cite{caron2021emerging}, empirical evidence shows that self-attention tends to group patches by low-level feature similarity rather than reliably producing object-level binding~\cite{mehrani2023self}.
 Object‑centric methods like Slot Attention~\cite{locatello2020object} fix this by allocating a small set of learnable slots that compete for token features, enforcing binding by design.
 However, whether AI vision models, especially leading ViTs, can achieve robust object binding without \emph{explicit} mechanisms remains an open question.

-Cognitive scientists have questioned whether ViTs can bind objects at all: arguing that they lack mechanisms for dynamically and flexibly grouping features~\cite{greff2020binding}; they lack recurrence necessary for iterative refinement of object representations in the cognitive science field~\cite{peters2021capturing, salehi2024modeling}; and as purely connectionist models, they appear incapable of true symbolic processing~\cite{khajuria2024structured}.
+Cognitive scientists have questioned whether ViTs can bind objects at all: arguing that they lack mechanisms for dynamically and flexibly grouping features~\cite{greff2020binding}; they lack recurrence necessary for iterative refinement of object representations~\cite{peters2021capturing, salehi2024modeling}; and as purely connectionist models, they appear incapable of true symbolic processing~\cite{khajuria2024structured}.
 However, these architectural limitations do not preclude binding from emerging through learning.
 If a model encodes whether two patches belong to the same object (\textit{IsSameObject}), this signal can guide attention and improve prediction~\cite{caron2021emerging, oquab2023dinov2}.
 Human-labeled data also reflects object-level structure, so ViTs can acquire binding by imitation.
 This suggests that ViTs may learn to bind objects directly from large-scale training data, without requiring explicit architectural inductive biases.